 Safe Walk provides the campus with an escort service at night to escort people to their cars or buildings.
-Upon request, Safe Walk student employees will be sent to walk you to your destination.
-They are equipped with two-way radios and wear reflective vests.
+Upon request, Campus Security Officers will be sent to walk you to your destination.
+They are equipped with two-way radios and wear uniforms identifying them as "security".
 In addition, they patrol the campus on foot and golf carts in an effort to provide an extra set of eyes and ears for the Police Department and report any activities that the Police need to respond to.
 Hours of operation vary but typically begin at dark and last through the early morning hours.

 Campus community policing is a philosophy based on the recognition that nothing can outperform dedicated people working together to make their campuses better and safer places in which to live, work, and study.
 The formation of partnerships among students, faculty, staff, and the police department is a key principle in community policing.
 Recognizing that law enforcement alone cannot solve the varied problems facing our communities today, seeking assistance from the community is essential to making headway against the problems we face today.